About the OpenSearch OR1 instance family announced at re:Invent

 Similarly, you cannot change from other instance families to OR1.

-It seems possible to request an increase in the limit through AWS Support.
+It appears that you can also request an increase in the limit through AWS Support.

-Since synchronization to S3 is performed on a segment-by-segment basis, inconsistencies in search results may occur for a certain period of time after the update.
+Because synchronization to S3 is done on a segment-by-segment basis, inconsistencies in search results may occur for a certain period after an update.

-Replication has been changed from the conventional document-based replication to segment-based replication, which causes a replication delay due to the time it takes to create segments.
-This can be set using the refresh_interval value, with the minimum value being 10 seconds.
+The replication method has changed from the traditional document-based replication to a segment-based replication method, which results in replication delays due to segment creation time.
+This can be configured using the `refresh_interval` value, but the minimum value is 10 seconds.

-Therefore, consistency between written data and read data cannot be guaranteed for a certain period of time.
+Therefore, consistency between written and read data cannot be guaranteed for a certain period of time.

 Set the number of replicas to 1 in the index template.

-The major benefit is that it reduces the number of replicas and reduces the CPU load on indexing, making it suitable for write-heavy workloads.
+A major advantage is that it reduces the number of replicas and thus the CPU load during indexing, making it suitable for write-heavy workloads.

-It may be suitable for log search purposes.
+It would probably be suitable for log search applications.

-On the other hand, because the number of replicas will be reduced, read-heavy workloads may experience a slight decrease in response time.
+Conversely, reducing the number of replicas may result in a slight decrease in response time for read-heavy workloads.

-Also, as mentioned above, in cases where strict consistency in read/write is required, it seems that it should be avoided because there is a possibility of inconsistent search results.
+Furthermore, as mentioned earlier, in cases where strict consistency in read/write operations is required, it seems that this method should be avoided because it may lead to inconsistencies in search results.

 Reference materials